-University-Level Review - Review is conducted by the University Area Review Committees, organized into general discipline area committees.
+University-Level Review - Review conducted by the University Area Review Committees, organized into general discipline area committees.
 Each area committee will consist of at least seven tenured professors, nominated by the deans of the University's schools and colleges, and appointed by the Senior Vice President for Academic Affairs and Provost.
 The committee chair is elected by the members of a particular committee.
 These committees review recommendations concerning promotion and/or tenure from the school/college review committees.
 Of the committee members eligible to vote on a given candidate, no more than one may be absent in order to constitute a quorum.
 Therefore, a quorum must be computed individually for each candidate.

-Years in Rank -The time a tenure-track faculty member has served in a particular position.
+Years in Rank - The time a tenure-track faculty member has served in a particular position.
 For tenure considerations, prior service as faculty at other colleges/universities or prior service in other appropriate professional activities may qualify for consideration in meeting the requirements for years in rank.
 According to Regents' policies, faculty members must meet the standard of being full-time employees during two semesters for a year to count toward tenure under the semester system.
 Questions about fractional years should be referred to the Office of Faculty Affairs.

 III.
-APPOINTMENT, PROMOTION AND TENURE OF TENURE-TRACK FACULTY
+APPOINTMENT, PROMOTION AND TENURE

 Criteria for appointment, promotion, and tenure of tenure-track faculty at the University follow from the University's mission to teach, to inquire into the nature of things and to serve society.
 Tenure-track faculty at the University of Georgia must meet the following tripartite primary responsibilities: teaching; research, scholarship, or other creative activities; and service to society, the University, and the profession, including Student Success Activities, as appropriate.
 Academic appointment, promotion, and tenure of tenure-track faculty are based upon a candidate's performance in these assigned areas.
-Tenure-track faculty are distinguished by sustained and highly visible research recognized nationally or internationally which informs their teaching and service.
 Those tenure-track faculty eligible to vote are expected to participate in the critical activities of appointment, promotion, and tenure of tenure-track faculty except when there exists a significant conflict of interest.
 See glossary for definition of eligible voting faculty.